evolvingstuff/vdw2/content/posts/video-references.md

 But how do you find out if you have enough Vitamin D?

-You can, of course, have a <a href="/posts/blood-test" style="color: red; text-decoration: underline;" title="This link has an unknown page_id: 266">blood test</a>
+You can, of course, have a [blood test](/tags/blood-test.html)

 A reading of  at least 40 nanograms per milliliter or 100 nanomoles per liter, is optimal.

-Or, you can do a <a href="/posts/quick-easy-test-on-yourself" style="color: red; text-decoration: underline;" title="This link has an unknown page_id: 2095">quick, easy test on yourself.</a>
+Or, you can do a [quick, easy test on yourself.](/tags/quick-easy-test-on-yourself.html)

 Just press hard on each of your shin bones and then on your sternum - the bone in your chest between your lowest ribs.